Bipolar 1 Vs. Bipolar 2: Unraveling the Differences

 Bipolar 1

-Manic episodes - Are present and these are characterized by extremely elevated mood, pressured speech, rapid thoughts, and increased energy.
+Manic episodes: Present in bipolar 1.
+They are characterized by extremely elevated mood, pressured speech, rapid thoughts, and increased energy.
+They are disruptive and intense and often require bipolar disorder hospitalization.

 Bipolar 2

-Hypomanic episodes - Characterized by elevated mood and increased energy.
-Aren’t as severe as manic episodes.
+Hypomanic episodes: Characterized by elevated mood and increased energy.
+These aren’t as severe as manic episodes.

 Difference Between Type 1 and Type 2 Bipolar